Prakshal2412/GameHub/README.md

 # GameHub
 This gaming console contains different types of games with user friendly interface.
 <br>
-This will be in HTML, CSS and JAVASCRIPT
+This will be in HTML, CSS , JAVASCRIPT.